-Digistorm Design: The Anatomy of a Perfect HomepageOctober 8, 2020
+The anatomy of a perfect school website homepageOctober 8, 2020

-Before getting stuck into the design, our team recommends taking a step back to lay some important groundwork first.
-If you've done your research, you might have noticed that all great websites have two things in common: they speak directly to their target audience and they have a clear call to action to guide visitors.
-Start by defining who the target audience is for your school website.
-We know that for many schools, their website is their single most important marketing tool for attracting and engaging prospective families.
-On the other hand, many schools also use their website to nurture and community with their existing community.
+Before getting stuck into the design, we recommend taking a step back to lay some important groundwork first!
+If you've done your research, you might have noticed that regardless of the industry, all great websites have two things in common: they speak directly to their target audience, and they have a clear call to action.
+Start by defining the target audience for your school website.
+For many schools, their website is the single most important marketing tool they have for attracting and engaging prospective families.

 Once you've defined your target audience, consider what actions you'd like them to take once they land on your homepage.
-Are you looking to increase enrollment applications, boost school tour inquiries, or highlight information about upcoming events at your school?
-These questions will help to guide and inform the structure of your homepage.
+Are you looking to increase enrollment applications?
+Perhaps, you're trying to boost school tours, general enquiries, or highlight information about upcoming events at your school?
+These questions will help guide and inform the structure of your homepage.
 Finally, consider what makes your school rise above the rest.
-Every school has a unique selling proposition (USP) – a tangible or intangible quality that sets it apart from competitors.
-Make a note of your school’s key USPs and how they might be communicated on your homepage.
+Every school has a unique selling proposition (USP) — a tangible or intangible quality that sets it apart from competitors.
+Make a note of your school’s key USPs and how they might be communicated to families through your homepage.

-The first thing a visitor sees when they land on your homepage is what we call ‘above the fold’ content.’
-This includes everything you see before scrolling down on the webpage (and what your visitors will judge your website on).
+This includes everything you see before scrolling down the webpage (and what your visitors will judge your website on).
 We like to think of this content as your school’s elevator pitch and your first chance at making a stellar impression.
 This is also where the visual elements and aesthetics of your website will play an important role.
 Studies show that 94% of first impressions are directly linked to design elements such as visual complexity and familiarity.

 St Patrick’s College